Tutorial: FTP Upload via cURL

 php_value post_max_size 20M

 The value for the post_max_size is larger than the value for the upload_max_size because we want to be able to upload more than just a file (also other data via text fields or text areas).
-The .htaccess file needs to be in the same directory than your upload script.
+The .htaccess file needs to be in the same directory than your PHP upload script.

 Using cURL for file transmissions